Home Personal Injury Product Liability

 Consumer Expectations Test

-• An injury did occur
+• An injury did occur.

-The Product Misuse Defense
+Product Misuse

 Warnings for Dangerous Products

 A manufacturer may be subject to liability associated with failing to warn if generally accepted knowledge determined either scientifically or medically indicates the presence of risk.
-These risks were below the standard of acceptability for care, that a reasonable entity should have been aware of and taken action to warn about.
+These risks were below the standard of acceptability for care that a reasonable entity should have been aware of and taken action to warn about.
 A manufacturer is considered to have knowledge and expertise within the realm of their industry.
 This standard is a presumption that the party is actively aware of the latest developments within their market.
-In cases where the manufacturer has provided sufficient warnings or guidelines to effectively make users aware of potential dangers; they are shielded from liability relative to a failure to warn.
+In cases where the manufacturer has provided sufficient warnings or guidelines to effectively make users aware of potential dangers, they are shielded from liability relative to a failure to warn.

-When to File a Product Liability Claim
+When To File a Product Liability Claim

 The most common claim against a manufacturer is usually referred to as a "strict product liability" claim.
 If you file a strict product liability claim against a manufacturer, you may not have to prove that the manufacturer was "negligent" (necessary in most other injury claims) but you may have to establish the following: